Adithyan-V-S/swasthyalink-fullstack/ML_SYSTEM_README.md

 ## Overview

 This comprehensive ML-powered health analytics system provides AI-driven health risk assessment, predictive analytics, and personalized recommendations for the Swasthyalink healthcare platform.
+The system now includes **real machine learning models** trained on actual health datasets, specifically a Logistic Regression model for diabetes prediction using the Pima Indians Diabetes Dataset.

 ## Features